 “Really?
 You’d kill yourself?”
 I said.

 “Well…” leaning forward and lowering the volume of his voice a little, he said “It’s protection, they like to feel protected by their man.”
-His voice shrank to a whisper, “When I see a good-looking chap walking down the street who’s shorter than average, I always think, poor bloke!
-He’s got it right in one department and badly wrong in the other, that’s what I think.”
+His voice shrank to a whisper, “When I see a good-looking chap walking down the street who’s shorter than average, I think, poor bloke!
+He’s got it right in one department and badly wrong in the other.”